 Adapting office spaces to the world of remote work

-This can take the form of larger cooperative spaces and conference rooms with design that is mindful of enhanced needs for digitized presentations and meetings.
+This can take the form of larger cooperative spaces and conference rooms with architectural design that is mindful of enhanced needs for digitized presentations and meetings.
 More wall space may need to be provided for screens that display video of on-camera colleagues, and specifications may need to be acoustic-friendly.

 Additionally, business properties will need to become more flexible.
 As on-site employee numbers fluctuate, so too may the mass of products and materials that need to be stored.
 This is especially important for commerce brands.